reflex-frp/reflex-platform/docs/project-options.md

 #### Description

 The Haskell package to get your frontend executable from.
 Defaults to `<name>`.
+The `package` argument can be set to use a different Haskell package than the one named <app name>.

 #### Example